nasa/cumulus/docs/workflows/workflow-configuration-how-to.md

 ### Bucket configuration

 Buckets configured in your deployment for the `cumulus` module's inputs will ultimately become part of the workflow configuration.
-The `type` property of a bucket relies on the how that bucket will be used:
+The `type` property of a bucket describes how that bucket will be used:

 * `public` indicates a completely public bucket.
-* `internal` type is for system use.
+* `internal` type is for Cumulus system use.
 * `protected` buckets are for any information that should be behind either Earthdata Login (if using TEA for distribution) or Cognito authentication (if using the Cumulus Distribution API for distribution)
 * `private` buckets are for private data.
+*  Any other type is allowed and the bucket will be configured with limited IAM privileges used by your system but not directly related to your ingest and distribution.
+For example, your glacier backup bucket could have a type `glacier` or `recovery` and it would be accessible to Cumulus but not part of the ingest/distrubution system.

 Consider the following `buckets` configuration variable for the `cumulus` module for all following examples:

 ```tcl
 buckets =  {